beautiful-numbers/lehmer-lean/README.md

 - `caseB_handled_implies_in_caseB`
 - `caseB_handled_iff_in_caseB`

-Case B is intentionally decomposed into local states and closure stages.
-The audit layer exposes these stages rather than duplicating the entire Case B mathematics in the bridge file.
+Case B is decomposed into local states and closure stages.
+The audit layer exposes these stages in a structured way.

 Typical Case B audit stages include: